cohstats/coh2stats/packages/web/README.md

-# Getting Started with Create React App
+# COH2Stats Web

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the web package for COH2Stats, built with Next.js.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (or from root using `yarn web <command>`), you can run:

 ### `yarn start`